MahendraC17/credit-risk-agent/README.md

 ## Current limitations

-This is an evolving system and not everything is fully data-driven yet.

 - Similarity computation currently scans the full dataset and may not scale efficiently to very large datasets
 - The system does not yet learn from past decisions or feedback